Anglophone Crisis: 2018

 In mid-June, Ambazonian forces started a blockade of the Kumba-Buea highway at Ekona, a town located approximately 10 kilometers from Buea.
 A military assault on the separatists in Ekona failed to lift the blockade.
 While casualties related to the battle of Ekona remain unconfirmed, the Cameroonian government later declared that more than 40 soldiers and policemen died in the later half of June across Southern Cameroons.
 By now, the war had fully extended to Buea, with separatists mounting road blocks and attacking government soldiers on 29 June.
 Attacks in Buea intensified in July, with one invasion on 1 July, another on 9 July and another on 30 July.

 Scorched vehicles left behind after clashes in Buea on 11 September.

 On 16 August, separatists attacked a convoy transporting a member of parliament in Babungo, Ngo-Ketunjia Department, killing at least four soldiers.
 A civilian who got caught in the crossfire was also killed.
 Eight days later, a successful guerrilla attack killed two gendarmes and wounded a brigade commander in Zhoa in Wum, Northwest Region.
 As a response, the Cameroonian Army burned down the village.

 September saw some setbacks for the separatists, as the government launched attacks into the rural areas they controlled.
 There was heavy fighting in Muyuka, where Cameroon launched an offensive.
 The Cameroonian Army enjoyed some success in weeding out separatist camps.
 In a particularly lethal raid on 4 September, Cameroonian soldiers killed 27 suspected separatists near Zhoa.
 Another raid on separatist camps near Chomba killed at least 15 separatists.
 The separatists also had their successes; On 9 September 50 or more separatists successfully carried out three coordinated attacks on multiple targets in Oku, burning down the police station, destroying the Assistant Division Officer's belongings, stealing a police van and abducting three police officers.
-On 11 September, separatists took control of two neighborhoods of Buea, blocking the main entrances to the city and killing a soldier from the Rapid Intervention Battalion (BIR).
+On 11 September, separatists took control of two neighborhoods of Buea, blocking the main entrances to the city and killing a soldier from the Rapid Intervention Brigade (BIR).
 An attempt was also made to abduct the Fon of Buea.
 On 27 September, separatists forced the police and gendarmes to retreat from Balikumbat, Ngo-Ketunjia.
 Despite government offensives in September, the separatists remained in control of many rural and urban areas.